 Plant Site Emissions Limit Table:

-Pollutant: Plant site emission limits must be established for all regulated pollutants listed in Table 2 of OAR 340-200-0020 that are emitted above the de minimis levels defined in 340-200-0020.
+Pollutant: Plant site emission limits must be established for all regulated pollutants with a Significant Emission Rate in OAR 340-200-0020 that are emitted above the de minimis levels defined in 340-200-0020.
 It is possible to include the Generic PSEL for a single or combined HAPs so the source will not be considered a major source of HAPs.
 This would be important for any source that has the capacity to emit greater than 10 tons of a single HAP or 25 tons of combined HAPs but wants to avoid being subject to a future MACT standard.

 Other pollutant mass emission limits may be established, but these should be considered performance standards and not PSELs.
 For example, during the initial permitting of a fiberglass facility, DEQ may establish a mass emissions limit specifically for styrene.
 This limit should not be considered a PSEL because there is no ambient air quality, NSPS, or Part 61 NESHAP standard for styrene, but the styrene would be included in the PSEL for VOC.
 Another example: if DEQ believes it is necessary to establish an ammonia emission limit for a combustion device utilizing ammonia injection for control of NOx.
 The ammonia limit should not be a PSEL because there is no ambient air quality standard for ammonia.
 Lead is one hazardous air pollutant for which it may be necessary to establish a PSEL because there is an ambient air quality standard for lead.
 However, it is not included in the table above because most sources do not emit lead above the de minimis level.
 Lead would have to be added for the sources that do emit lead.